What is double outlet right ventricle?

 Having the hole in the septum is actually helpful in DORV because blood that has oxygen is able to pass through the hole from the left ventricle into the right for circulation in the body.
 If there were no hole, the blood could not be distributed.
 However, because the right ventricle normally collects oxygen-poor blood to pump to the lungs, the two types of blood mix and the baby does not get the proper levels of oxygenated blood.

-What are some common types of double outlet right ventricle defects?
+What are some common types of DORV defects?

 One of the ways that DORV is diagnosed is by the location of the ventricular septal defect: